StanChiangTW/Schroders-NCCU/README.md

 4. Filter out the companies with low Emission Score

-5. Rank Eikon ESG Score in descending order amd MSCI ESG Score in descending order
+5. Rank Eikon ESG Score in descending order and MSCI ESG Score in descending order

 6. Filter out the companies with high ESG Score